 Every gardener will experience some problems when growing tomatoes.
 To some extent, your success as a tomato gardener is dependent on the weather and other conditions that are out your control.
 However, knowing what you are dealing with can make your tomato growing more successful.
 These common tomato problems can be addressed while your tomatoes are growing or, even better, prevented before they start.

 01 of 03

 There may be no tomato problem more heartbreaking than blossom end rot because this tomato problem doesn't show itself until the tomato begins to ripen.
 By then, it's too late to do anything about it.
 What's more, all the tomatoes that are currently on the plant are probably going to follow suit.

-That's a shame because blossom end rot is a cultural problem, not a disease.
+Blossom end rot is not a disease.
 It is thought to be caused by insufficient calcium.
 However, don't rush out to by a calcium supplement for your soil.
 This calcium deficiency is probably caused by irregular watering and fluctuation in water levels.

 - To much salt in the soil, will inhibit the uptake of water.
 High levels of salt are often caused by excessive use of synthetic fertilizers.

 02 of 03